Modified Adjusted Gross Income (MAGI) - based institutional Apple Health

 This program uses MAGI income and resource methodology.

-The eligibility for this program is determined by the DDA-LTC Specialty Unit.
+The eligibility for this program is determined by staff at the Health Care Authority (HCA).

 Eligibility for this program is described below.